digipres/workbench/src/dataflows/index.md

 ## Real Dataflows

 A number of well-established and long-running digital preservation services have been studied as part of the _Registries of Good Practice_ project.
-There are a wide range of successful approaches and strategies, and here we use dataflow diagrams as a way to document what real-life digital preservation looks like.
+There are a wide range of successful approaches and strategies, and here we use dataflow diagrams as a way to document what real-life digital preservation looks like, with annotated pop-ups used to add rich contextual detail.

 <!-- - [BFI National Archive (c.2025)](./bfi-na) -->

 - [UK Web Archive (c.2023)](./ukwa)

 ## Dataflow Definition Language

 _TBA: A more detailed definition of the DFL language, for reference purposes._